-Yesterday we co-hosted a webinar covering the best ways to identify and avoid matter leakage.
+Yesterday we co-hosted a webinar covering the best ways to identify and avoid matter leakage and explore legal alternative fee arrangements.
 We were joined by Jessica Davis, Director of Matter Performance and Service Innovation at McCarter & English, Mark Medice, Principal of LawVision, and our own Co-Founder Pieter van der Hoeven.
 We’ve put together a quick wrap up of some of the practical advice shared by our panelists on this complex topic.
 For those wanting to continue the discussion, we will be hosting more webinars in the coming months looking at pricing considerations for 2021.
 Keep an eye on our social media for more information.
 A recording of the webinar can be found on our Vimeo page.

 Is matter leakage a priority for firms?

 The webinar kicked off with an interesting insight into the priorities of our attendees.
 Of those joining the webinar, only 13% had a “much higher” prioritisation for reducing matter leakage.
 53% shared a “somewhat” higher prioritisation, and all of the rest had not changed their prioritisation.
-This could be because of the reduction in market anxiety recently, or because firms are choosing to focus on pricing and scoping matters better first.
+This could be because of the reduction in market anxiety recently, or because firms are choosing to focus on legal alternative fee arrangements, or pricing and scoping matters better first.